microsoft/Trace/exp/README.md

 ## TODO: A code fix for poem environment (ignore for now)

 To properly run the poem task, clone the llf-bench repo.
 Then, change llf-bench llm.py available_backends to include 'autogen'.
+And finally, inside llf-bench/, run

+    pip install -e .

 We can run the poem generation experiments with